JellyGamez/2048-Game/README.md

 # 2048 Game
- The 2048 game written in C++.
-My second project ever made (may need some refactoring)
+The classic 2048 game written in C++.
+This was my second project and I might have some refactoring to consider, but this endeavor reflects the progress I've made since my early days of programming.

 ## Features
 - Move the tiles using **W A S D**